feathersjs/docs/help/faq.md

 Yes and no. You can create custom methods but they won't be exposed over sockets automatically and they won't be mapped to a REST verb (GET, POST, PUT, PATCH, DELETE).
 See [this section](http://docs.feathersjs.com/clients/readme.html#no-custom-methods) for more detail.

+## How can I replicate custom methods like `findOrCreate`?
+Custom functionality can almost always be mapped to a REST verb.
+For example, `findOrCreate` can be implemented as a before-hook on the service's `get` method.
+See this gist for an example of how to implement this in a before-hook: https://gist.github.com/marshallswain/9fa3b1e855633af00998

 ## How do I do nested routes?

 Normally we find that they actually aren't needed and that it's much better to keep your routes as flat as possible.
 However, if the need arises there are a couple different ways.
 Refer to [this section](http://docs.feathersjs.com/middleware/routing.html#nested-routes) for details.